To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “The problem is bureaucracy, generally, of government, and as early as we came into power, we came with the PFMA, [which has] long, tedious processes before you can actually achieve anything,” Magashule told the Mail & Guardian this week.

 “I think we operated like we are not in a developing country.
-We wanted to copy the Western powers, and came with laws which really disadvantaged speedy implementation,” he added.

 But the problem is not only one of red tape.
 Magashule says ANC members who are government employees and are meant to implement the party’s policy have become preoccupied with processes rather than with results.